MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 ```

 Now that we have our `JSONLoader` created, we'll pass in the path to our **dino.json** and a callback with the geometry and materials gathered from the file.
 Loading the dino is an asynchronous task, meaning nothing will render until the dino is completely loaded.
-In our **index.html** we changed the string in the `instructions` element to `"loading..."` to let the player know things are in progress.
+In our **index.html** we changed the string in the `instructions` element to `"Loading..."` to let the player know things are in progress.

-After the dino is loaded, we update the `instructions` element with the actual instructions of the game, and remove the `animate()` function from `init()` to the end of this function.
+After the dino is loaded, update the `instructions` element with the actual instructions of the game, and move the `animate()` function from the end of `init()` to the end of the function callback seen below:

 ```javascript
    // load the dino JSON model and start animating once complete